AloisSeckar/nuxt-ignis/README.md

 - if [default config file](https://github.com/AloisSeckar/nuxt-ignis/blob//core/main/formkit.config.ts) is not suitable for your project, you may specify path to your own using `NUXT_PUBLIC_IGNIS_FORMKIT_CONFIG`

 ### Optional features
-Currently, following extra features (not using separate Nuxt Modules) are opinionated:
+Currently, following extra features (not using separate Nuxt Modules) are optional:
 - `Open Props CSS` - set `NUXT_PUBLIC_IGNIS_OPENPROPS` to `true | false`
 - `elrh-pslo` - set `NUXT_PUBLIC_IGNIS_PSLO_ENABLED` to `true | false`